Penance in the Catholic Church: Sacrament of reconciliation in pandemics

+On March 20, 2020, the Apostolic Penitentiary issued a note on clarifications regards the Sacrament of Reconciliation in the COVID-19 pandemic.
+In particular it was noted that where it is impossible for the faithful to receive sacramental absolution, forgiveness for sins (even grave ones) may be obtained by perfect contrition and the believer's firm intention to make a sacramental confession as soon as possible.

 Contemporary confessional practice

 Canon law requires confession along with purpose of amendment and absolution from the priest for all grave sins for reconciliation with God and with the Catholic Church, except in danger of death.

 Especially in the West, the penitent may choose to confess in a specially constructed confessional.
 Since the Second Vatican Council, besides the previous practice of kneeling behind a screen, the option of sitting facing the priest has been added in most confessionals.
 For those who prefer anonymity, the provision of an opaque screen separating the priest from the penitent is still required.

 The priest administering a sacrament, such as Reconciliation, must have permission from the local bishop, or from his religious superior.
 However in urgent need any ordained priest may grant absolution to a penitent.

 Rite

 The current Rite of Penance was produced in 1973 with two options for reconciliation services, to restore the original meaning of sacraments as community signs.
-This also addressed the growing sensitivity to social injustices.
 The 1983 Code of Canon Law brought some further changes.
 The penitent may kneel on the kneeler or sit in a chair (not shown), facing the priest.
-The current book on the Rite of Penance prescribes the following (42-47).
+The current book on the Rite of Penance prescribes the following (42–47).
 The sign of the cross precedes a greeting of encouragement to trust in God.
 The priest may read a short passage from the Bible that proclaims God's mercy and calls to conversion.
 All mortal sins must be confessed, while confession of venial sins also is recommended but not required.
 The priest may emphasize repentance and offer counsel, and always proposes a penance which the penitent accepts and then recites an act of contrition.
 The priest imparts absolution.
 Since the Council of Trent, the essential words of absolution have been: "I absolve you from your sins in the name of the Father, and of the Son, and of the Holy Spirit."
 In the renewal of the sacrament the more ample form is:

 Finally, the priest invites the penitent to "give thanks to the Lord, for he is good", to which the penitent responds, "His mercy endures forever" (Psalms 136:1).
 The priest dismisses the penitent "in peace".

 Before the absolution, the penitent makes an act of contrition, a prayer declaring sorrow for sin.
 While older forms might only mention sin as offence against God, newer forms mention harm done to one's neighbor.